staftermath/pysuite/docs/source/user_manual.rst

 upload
 ++++++
 Upload a list of lists to specified google sheet range.
 This is useful when you do not want to add pandas as dependency.
+The target range will be cleared before new content is uploaded.
+All entries in the provided list must be serializable.

 .. code-block:: python